stephenlb/support-agent-muit-tab/readme.md

 ![support agent presence multi tab](media/support-agent-presence-multi-tab.gif)

 > This option also is a good fit for TCP-FIN tracking.
-> When a TCP connection is closed, this can be counted as well.
+> When a TCP connection is closed, this can be counted as a presence `leave` event.
 > The example also offers a
 > `window.addEventListener('beforeunload', event => { pubnub.unsubscribeAll(); } );`
 > browser event.